yousef-essa/packet-system-socket/README.md

 3. head over to client directory.
   3.1. run `npm run install` to download the required dependencies.
   3.2. run `npm run start` to initiate the server process.
-4. look at both terminals for the result.
+4. look at both terminals to see the ping/pong debug messages.

 ## Todo
 - [ ] Introduce a way for the server <-> client to communicate via the respective terminal.